Home Care Package Fees Vary From Provider to Provider

 Basic Daily Fee

 Now, this fee’s usually deducted from your home care package funds.
-Many providers don’t charge a basic daily fee.
-So be sure to shop around and find a provider who waivers this fee.
+Many providers don’t charge a basic daily fee, or they opt to charge less than the maximum amount chargeable.
+So, be sure to shop around and find a provider who waivers this fee or doesn’t charge as much.
 It’s currently not a compulsory fee.

 Income-Tested Care Fee